serverless-ca/terraform-aws-ca/docs/client-certificates.md

 **Adding CSR File to CA repository**
 * In the example below replace `dev` with your environment name
 * Set up a Python virtual environment as described in [Getting Started](getting-started.md)
+* Create a subdirectory `certs` within your home directory
 * Create a CSR
 ```
 python tests/server-csr.py
 ```
-* Move the CSR and key file from `/tmp` to a safe location
+* The CSR and key files will be written to the `certs` subdirectory of your home directory
-* For production, change to a locked down directory, e.g. `/certs` instead of `/tmp`
 * Add CSR file `server-example-com.csr` to `certs/dev/csrs`
 * add JSON to `certs/dev/tls.json` to specify certificate details, e.g.
 ```json